elbriandominguez/accession-dl/README.md

 # accession-dl
-This script leverages NCBI's EDirect tools (`esearch` and `efetch`) to fetch nucleotide sequences based on accession numbers listed in a file.
+This script uses NCBI's EDirect tools (`esearch` and `efetch`) to fetch nucleotide sequences based on accession numbers listed in a file.
 Designed for batch processing large datasets.

+This was created because I needed specific datasets from a huge table of accession numbers used to create a phylogenetic tree.
+Instead of downloading the whole project, this allowed me to copy the accession numbers I was interested in for my needs.